 "You’re in the middle of the marathon – enjoy the scenery!"

 Gail joined MASSP in November 2012 after working for the Michigan House of Representatives for five years.
 Gail worked as legislative staff and in the Human Resources office.

 Gail is a proud Michigan State University grad.
 Having worked for both Lansing Community College and Sparrow Hospital, Gail brings with her extensive experience with business policies.

-Gail and her husband, David, live in Delta Township and are proud to be the parents of Katie, Nate and Ayden and their two dogs.
+Gail and her husband, David, live in Delta Township and are proud to be the parents of Katie, Nate, Ayden and Ruby and their two dogs.
 When she has spare time, Gail enjoys reading, crafting, coaching her kids’ soccer team and spending time with her family.

 A special thank you to Lifetouch for providing portrait sessions and digital images